-Negative effective excitonic diffusion in monolayer transition metal dichalcogenides
+Negative effective excitonic diffusion in monolayer transition metal dichalcogenides†

-While exciton relaxation in monolayers of transition metal dichalcogenides (TMDs) has been intensively studied, spatial exciton diffusion has received only little attention - in spite of being a key process for optoelectronics and having already shown interesting unconventional behaviours (e.g. spatial halos).
-Here, we study the spatiotemporal dynamics in TMD monolayers and track the way of optically excited excitons in time, momentum, and space.
+While exciton relaxation in monolayers of transition metal dichalcogenides (TMDs) has been intensively studied, spatial exciton diffusion has received only a little attention – in spite of being a key process for optoelectronics and having already shown interesting unconventional behaviours (e.g. spatial halos).
+Here, we study the spatiotemporal dynamics in TMD monolayers and track optically excited excitons in time, momentum, and space.
 In particular, we investigate the temperature-dependent exciton diffusion including the remarkable exciton landscape constituted by bright and dark states.
 Based on a fully quantum mechanical approach, we show at low temperatures an unexpected negative effective diffusion characterized by a shrinking of the spatial exciton distributions.
-This phenomenon can be traced back to the existence of dark exciton states in TMD monolayers and is a result of an interplay between spatial exciton diffusion and intervalley exciton-phonon scattering.
+This phenomenon can be traced back to the existence of dark exciton states in TMD monolayers and is a result of an interplay between spatial exciton diffusion and intervalley exciton–phonon scattering.

 - This article is part of the themed collection: Recent Open Access Articles